Events & Festivals in Laos

 Traditionally, rockets are made by stuffing gunpowder into elaborately decorated bamboo.
 But today, many different materials are used, including glass or metal piping.
 They come in a variety of sizes from very small to very large.
 When ready, the rockets are carried to a communal launch-pad.
 There are numerous types, each serving an individual purpose.
 The rocket designed to carry prayers to the rain god during Boun Bang Fai, is known as a Hang or Meun-Saen.
 The Ma is used to mark the passing of someone important.
 And Chi Nay, Ta Lai and Phu, mark the beginning of important ceremonies and festivals.

-On the day of the festival, the Boun Bang Fai becomes a toughly contested competition, which generally only bamboo rockets are allowed to enter.
+On the day of the festival, the Boun Bang Fai becomes a fiercely contested competition, in which bamboo rockets are generally only allowed to enter.
 First, each rocket is inspected and categorized.
 Scores are given for the highest flyer, the most beautiful decoration, and the most entertaining team; a category in which just about anything goes, from elaborate masks to men wearing women’s clothes, while women dance and sing.
 If any of the rockets fail to explode, the team’s technician and leader are forced to drink muddy water or Satho (rice whisky).

 Throughout the celebrations, hosts prepare a variety of traditional food for their guests.
 These days, the size and location of the event is controlled due to numerous safety concern, including limited space and overlaps with aircraft routes.
 But nevertheless, most continue to celebrate the festival in one way or another.